s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

     For class declare @@Json Only.
     Will not generate Json for current property.
     For those temp properties that do not need to be recored.

+[@@ActionResult { "Redo.Class": "ClassName", "Undo.Class" : "ClassName" }]
+    For Action Only.
+    ClassName must have tag @@ActionResult.
+    If not stated, Action will return OperationResult which contains ErrorCode and ErrorMessage Only.
+    Attributes:
+        Redo.Class: Return Class for Do or Redo.
+        Undo.Class: Return Class for Undo.

 [@@Command xxx]
     Command used in VCC generator, can be any text in xxx without @@